media-cloud-ai/rust_tools/README.md

-# rust_tools
+# Build Tools
-Base Docker image to build &amp; check rust components
+Base Docker images to build &amp; check components of rust and clang.